 Imagine how Haman's jaw must have dropped when the honor that he suggested for himself is to be given to the one that he hates the most.
 Mordeaci was a Jew (one of God's chose people) and God takes care of His own.
 God must have a sense of humor as only He could come up with something like this.
 God is the same today as He was at this time and so, if you are His people and others are messing with you, humble yourself and wait on the Lord because he will honor you (like Mordecai).

-So Haman got the robe and the horse.
-He robed Mordecai and led him on horseback through the city streets, proclaiming before him, 'This is what is done for the man the king delights to honor!'
+So Haman took the robes and the horse, dressed Mordekhai and led him riding through the streets of the city, as he proclaimed ahead of him, "This is what is done for a man whom the king wants to honor."

 The proud man is reduced to leading the horse of the man he hates the most through the streets of the city.

-Afterward Mordecai returned to the king's gate.
-But Haman rushed home, with his head covered in grief, and told Zeresh his wife and all his friends everything that had happened to him.
-His advisers and his wife Zeresh said to him, 'Since Mordecai, before whom your downfall has started, is of Jewish origin - you cannot stand against him - you will surely come to ruin!'
+Then Mordekhai returned to the King's Gate; but Haman rushed home with his head covered in mourning.
+After Haman had told Zeresh his wife and all his friends everything that had happened to him, his advisers and his wife Zeresh said to him, "If Mordekhai, before whom you have begun to fall, is a Jew, you will not get the better of him; on the contrary, your downfall before him is certain."

-While they were still talking with him, the king's eunuchs arrived and hurried Haman away to the banquet Esther had prepared.
+While they were still talking with him, the king's officials came, hurrying to bring Haman to the banquet Ester had prepared.

 Read about what we do with the data we gather and the rules you agree to by using this website in our privacy policy.